-- This is the second edition of the Domestic Abuse Strategy for Guernsey and Alderney providing a framework around which both statutory and voluntary agencies will continue to work together over the next five years to reduce the incidence and impact of domestic abuse. - 3.2 Domestic Abuse is devastating for all victims and their children as it can cause lasting damage to physical health, mental health and emotional well-being as well as financial and social consequences.
+- This is the second edition of the Domestic Abuse Strategy for Guernsey and Alderney providing a framework around which both statutory and voluntary 3.1 agencies will continue to work together over the next five years to reduce the incidence and impact of domestic abuse. - Domestic Abuse is devastating for all victims and their children as it can cause lasting damage to physical health, mental health and emotional well-3.2 being as well as financial and social consequences.
 It is unacceptable within our community and must be challenged.
 Domestic abuse causes physical damage ranging from death in extreme cases to miscarriages, broken limbs, and cuts and bruises and can also have a long-term impact on mental health including post-traumatic stress disorder, depression, anxiety and suicidal thoughts and behaviour. - In the current economic climate, there is an indisputable business case for preventing domestic abuse.
-It was estimated in initial local Strategy, that the cost of domestic abuse was around £31 million per annum.
-This included £4.2 million total service costs in relation to health and social services, criminal justice agencies, housing and civil legal costs.
-It also included £3.6 million in lost economic output, and £23 million in relation to human and emotional costs.
+It was estimated in 2008, that the cost of 3.3 domestic abuse to the local economy at that time was around £7,827,000.
+This includes health, housing and social services costs of £2,198,000, criminal justice system costs of £1,376, 500 and lost economic output costs of £3,616,600.
+There is no doubt that the benefits of preventing this social problem in the first place and intervening early where it is already happening will far outweigh the costs. - The strategy sets out clearly what the Advisory Group intends to do to address domestic abuse in the form of a coordinated response; to support 3.4 those experiencing and witnessing domestic abuse, children affected by abuse and those perpetrating domestic implementation plans designed to achieve the aims of this strategy.
+It provides clear and measureable targets that will be performance managed for the life of the strategy. - Domestic abuse is unacceptable within our community and must be challenged through the provision of accessible and consistent domestic 3.5 abuse services across the Islands, and a joined up response to tackling the issue.